-Currently I am aware of Three reliable methods that are sufficiently portable to be useful hiking;
+Currently I am aware of Three reliable methods that are sufficiently portable and reliable

 1. Carrying Charged Batteries